srajankumar/faceshare/README.md

 ## About

-An Open Source Linktree Substitute.
 Build your awesome profile and easily share it with your connections for free!
 Create a standout online presence that reflects your uniqueness.

 ## Features